 What to Spend

 Suits can be expensive, but you can grab a well-made one for $200 to $300 from a store like Men’s Wearhouse, plus an added fee for tailoring (usually about $50 per suit).
 If that’s still a little steep for you, check department stores during sales: Macy’s often has name-brand suits by Kenneth Cole and Calvin Klein for less than $200 on sale, while stores like Burlington Coat Factory offer suits in the $100 to $150 range.
+Complete the look with a pair of leather suspenders; this chestnut-brown number from JJ Suspenders is the perfect accompaniment to a gray suit.

 2. White Button-Down Shirt